 Where it all begins

-work at a molecular and atomic level.
+work at a both molecular and atomic levels.

 From the smallest particles